 Cartrophen is part of our first line treatment when a diagnosis is made.
-Four injections are given at weekly intervals, and then repeated six months later.
+A course of four injections is given at weekly intervals, and then repeated six months later.
 Its use can often delay the need for other treatments for many years.

 There are no other recommended arthritis injections.
 In the past, long-acting cortisone was also used.
 This is outdated and rarely a good idea due to poor results and significant side effects.

 Dog Anti Inflammatory Drugs

 Non-steroidal anti-inflammatory drugs (NSAIDs) have the highest level of evidence for controlling the signs of arthritis.
 The biggest mistake I see is dog owners worrying so much about medication side effects that they won’t use them.
 Once your dog needs pain relief, these drugs are lifesavers and nearly always very safe.

 The picture is from a pain management lecture I attended in the UK.
 It shows the relative importance of different drugs in controlling pain.
 It’s a welfare issue.

 There are plenty of dog NSAIDs to choose from with different side effect risks, efficacy, and costs.
 They include carprofen, meloxicam, firocoxib, etodolac, and robenacoxib.
 We use three of these based on owner preferences.

 When side effects occur they are mainly vomiting and diarrhoea due to gastrointestinal ulcers.
 If this happens, a pause or change in medication is required.
 Liver or kidney damage can occur but should be rare if blood testing is performed before, and then again shortly after starting.